-They should be carefully taught of the basics so they will carry them out in their future endeavors.
+They should be carefully taught the basics so they will carry them out in their future endeavors.
 For example, I want to embed the value of punctuality.
 For me, it isn’t enough to post on walls “Be on time” or “Be punctual”.
 It should be made clear to them how to value time and why is it important.

 Encouraging positive social behavior will have a ripple effect on the personality of the child.
-Most importantly, if it’s embedded in their personhood they tend to exude a spirit of positivism towards their classmates that bring about kindness and understanding.
+Most importantly, if it’s embedded in their personhood they tend to exude a spirit of positivism towards their classmates that brings about kindness and understanding.
 This will make a happy child in a happy classroom.

 How to Set High Academic Expectations for Learners?

 Academic expectations refer to high educational standards for all students in the classroom.
 Making this clear to our students is necessary to help them make educational academic achievements.
 Here are some of the ways on how to set high academic expectations for our learners.
 Read on and be determined to never stop motivating your learners to achieve expectations.